FilipeHub/challenge-nodejs-jedi/README.md

 ## About this project

-It's a RESTful API built with NodeJS and Express, that represents the anwsers of the https://github.com/FilipeHub/challenge-nodejs-jedi.git
+It's a RESTful API built with NodeJS and Express.

 ## Why?